sodacan-net/sodacan-core/documentation/architecture.md

 ## Infrastructure
 ### Module deployment
 Each module and adapter is deployed as an independent program on a host computer.

-The SodaCan command line interface provides all the information needed to start and run a module or an adapter.
+The SodaCan command line interface provides all the information needed to start and run a module or an adapter module.
+In the case of an adapter module, it is often desired that that module be deployed to a specific host since it may have code that interacts with one or more devices connected to that host.

+In other respects, modules are deployed randomly to available SodaCan agents.

+## Web Application
+The sodaCan web application has several top-level windows:

+- User Account - maintain the user's account, login page, etc
+- Administration - Create users, maintain topics,
+- Operations - Monitor message bus storage and message traffic
+- Application Console - Modules, buttons, etc

+See <a href="webserver/README.md">Web Server</a> for more details.